tablelandnetwork/docs/docs/tutorials/dynamic-nft-solidity.md

 ---
 title: Build a dynamic NFT in Solidity
 description: Create an on-chain game that uses SQL queries to create and populate a table of game state.
-synopsis: Tableland enables ownership & on-chain rules to dictate table state mutation.
-For every mutation, the data is accessible with off-chain queries that can be displayed in an interface, such as an NFT-based game board.
-This tutorial walks through the basics of Solidity ERC721s and an app with shared state.
 keywords:
   - tutorial
   - solidity